fenago/react-graphql-intro/md/lab_4.md

 you have multiple GraphQL types stacked inside each other.
 Then, you need to select the fields your result should contain.

-Running the updated query gives us the fake data, which we already have in our front end code; just the [posts] array as it is.

 We have made good progress with querying data, but we also want to be able to add and change data.